GenericMappingTools/gmt/trunk/doc/rst/source/supplements/mgd77/mgd77path.rst

 mgd77path
 *********

+.. only:: not man

     mgd77path - Return paths to MGD77 cruises and directories

 Synopsis
 -------------------